 She also said she never heard her husband use that kind of language before.

-"No, that's why I was surprised, because I said like I don't know that person that would talk that way, and that he would say that kind of stuff in private," Melania Trump said.
+"No, that's why I was surprised, because I said like I don't know that person that would talk that way, and that he would say that kind of stuff in private," Melania said.

 "I heard many different stuff -- boys talk," she said, adding "The boys, the way they talk when they grow up and they want to sometimes show each other, 'Oh, this and that' and talking about the girls.
 But yes, I was surprised, of course."

-Melania Trump said her husband was "egged on" in the tape in which he made lewd comments about his own sexually aggressive behaviour toward women -- remarks she says were "boy talk".
+Melania said her husband was "egged on" in the tape in which he made lewd comments about his own sexually aggressive behaviour toward women -- remarks she says were "boy talk".